GeorgiosPap99/AsteroidsApplication/README.md

 # AsteroidsApplication
-A simple Java Asteroids shooting game, inspired by a video game classic developed by Atari and self published in the year 1979.
+A simple, Java-based, Asteroids shooting game, inspired by a video game classic developed by Atari and self published in the year 1979.

 **Built With**
 - **IntelliJ IDEA**